HP Reverb G2 — HP's Headset in the XR Marketplace [Updated 2021]

 HP Reverb G2 sports a 6 degrees of freedom inside tracking system with four cameras placed in front and at both sides of the headset.
 With the inside tracking you don’t need to install any external sensor strations to track your movements, unlike with Valve and HTC Vive headsets.

-The G2 tracking system is based on that of Windows Mixed Reality headsets but provides greater accuracy due to the doubled amount of cameras.
+G2 tracking is based on the Windows Mixed Reality tracking system, but provides greater accuracy due to the doubled amount of cameras.

-Compared to Oculus Quest and Rift S inside tracking systems, G2’s is a bit inferior.
-Due to the placement of cameras G2 can lose track of controllers at the extreme top and bottom positions, whereas both Quest and Rift S don’t have such issues.
+G2's inside tracking system isn't as advanced as Oculus Quest and Rift S. Due to the placement of cameras, G2 can lose track of controllers at the extreme top and bottom positions, whereas both Quest and Rift S don’t have such issues.

 The Valve Index Lighthouse tracking system is still the most advanced on the market.
 Because of the sensor stations placed around your room the Lighthouse system can track any movement you make in VR whether you use controllers at extreme angles or behind you.